Skip to content

 1. Enable the statsd collector in DataKit.

-3. If running the Agent as a container, ensure DD_DOGSTATSD_NON_LOCAL_TRAFFIC is set to true and that port 8125 on the Agent is open.
+3. If running the Agent as a container, ensure DD_DOGSTATSD_NON_LOCAL_TRAFFIC is set to true and that port 8125 is open on the Agent.

 Metric Information

 By default, log files are saved in the following directories.
-The paths can be changed using DD_TRACE_LOG_DIRECTORY.
+These paths can be changed using the DD_TRACE_LOG_DIRECTORY setting.

 Platform Directory